2010 United Kingdom general election in Scotland: Contesting parties

 The Scottish Conservative Party had not held the majority of Scottish seats in a general election since 1955 and it lost all eleven of its seats in the election of 1997.
 Since 2001, the party had only held one Westminster seat in Scotland.
 In 2005, following the re-organisation of Scottish constituencies, that seat was Dumfriesshire, Clydesdale and Tweeddale, a mostly rural constituency near the Scottish borders.
 However, the party had 11 target seats within Scotland for the election and party officials such as William Hague had predicted a 'Tory breakthrough' for Scotland.
 Following the election, the Conservative vote in Scotland increased by roughly 1% but with only the 1 seat being retained.

 During the 2005 election, the Scottish Liberal Democrats achieved 11 Scottish seats in Westminster and saw this figure increased to 12 following the Dunfermline and West Fife by-election in 2006.
 Two former Liberal Democrat leaders, Charles Kennedy and Menzies Campbell represent Scottish constituencies.
 In the election, the Liberal Democrat vote fell in Scotland and the party was once again left with 11 seats.

 Minor parties such as the UK Independence Party, the British National Party and the Scottish Green Party all contested more Scottish seats than they did in the 2005 election.
 The Socialist Workers Party and Solidarity (a splinter group of the Scottish Socialists) took part in the Trade Unionist and Socialist Coalition for the election.
 The Scottish Socialist Party had contested all of the Scottish constituencies in 2005 but because of party splits, it fielded only 10 candidates for the 2010 election.

-If proportional representation had been used, and hypothetically there was no change in voter behaviour, then the Labour Party would have had 25 seats, the SNP would have had 12, the Liberal Democrats would have had 11 and the Conservatives would have had 10.